 - Produces large sparks

 - No handle

-You don’t have to worry about wearing your ferro rod too easily, either.
-You can strike it all you want and you’ll only have scratched one side.
-While we don’t know for sure if the Bayite will indeed yield 12,000 strikes as advertised, we are pretty positive that it will last you a long time based on the diameter of the ferro rod alone.
+You don't have to worry about wearing your fire starter too easily, either.
+You can strike it all you want, and you'll only have scratched one side.
+While we don't know for sure if the Bayite will indeed yield 12,000 strikes as advertised, we are pretty positive that it will last you a long time based on the diameter of the ferro rod alone.

 überleben Zünden Fire Starter

 Avid bushcrafters will love the überleben Zünden Fire Starter—we know we did.
 With its ergonomic wooden handle, heavy-duty ferro rod, and multipurpose striker, this made-in-Germany beauty checked all of our boxes and more.